Skip to main navigation Skip to search Skip to main content

 Biography

-Dr Marshall is a Research Fellow based at the Australian National University's School of Regulation and Global Governance (RegNet).
+Dr Marshall is a Senior Research Fellow based at the Australian National University's School of Regulation and Global Governance (RegNet) in the College of Law, Governance & Policy.
 She is a practising lawyer and leading legal scholar with expertise in Aboriginal water rights, native title rights in Sea Country, Indigenous governance and the intersection of Traditional Knowledge systems and western intellectual property regimes, especially as it relates to Indigenous commercialisation of traditional medicines.

 Virginia’s doctoral thesis 'A web of Aboriginal water rights: Examining the competing Aboriginal claim for water property rights and interests in Australia' won the 2015 WEH Stanner Award and was published by AIATSIS Aboriginal Studies Press as Overturning Aqua nullius, recognised as a seminal publication.

 Virginia is a former criminal defence lawyer with NSW Legal Aid, former associate & researcher with the Federal Court of Australia, and former Senior Legal Officer with the Australian Law Reform Commission.
-She is a professional member of the NSW Law Society and a Magistrate for the NSW Law Society’s 'Mock Trial Competition'.
-Dr Marshall was ANU’s Inaugural Indigenous Postdoctoral Fellow (2017-2022).
+She is a professional member of the NSW Law Society and Women Lawyers Association of NSW.

 Qualifications